Mini Black Bean Tamale Pies

 Combine masa harina, vegetable broth, 1/3 cup oil and a pinch of salt in a bowl.
 Mix until well combined; the dough will hold together when squeezed in your hand.
 Cover and set aside.

 Heat 1 tablespoon oil in a large skillet over medium-high heat.
 Add onions and bell peppers, cooking until soft, about 5 minutes.
 Stir in garlic, chili powder, oregano, cumin and cinnamon; cook until fragrant, 2 to 3 minutes.
 Fold in tomatoes, black beans, corn and lime juice.
 Reduce heat to low and cook until sauce thickens slightly, about 5 minutes.
 Stir in cilantro and season with salt and pepper.

 Divide masa dough among prepared muffin cups, about 1 rounded tablespoon per cup.
 Using your fingers, press dough into the bottom and sides of each cup.
 Evenly divide black bean mixture among masa cups.

-Bake until filling is bubbly, 25 to 30 minutes.
-Sprinkle each tamale with cheddar cheese during the last 5 minutes of baking.
-Cool in pan for 5 minutes before serving.
+Bake until filling is hot and masa dough is cooked, about 15 minutes.
+Sprinkle each tamale with cheese and bake 5 additional minutes.
+Cool in the pan for 5 minutes before serving.